valkey-io/valkey-swift/Sources/Valkey/Documentation.docc/Transactions.md

 The transaction command `WATCH` is used to add a check-and-set behaviour to Valkey transactions.
 This sets up a list of keys to WATCH, and if any changes to them are detected before the next transaction is executed on the same connection, then that transaction will fail.

-For instance imagine we wanted to atomically increment a counter (assuming we don't have the INCR command).
-A simple implementation might look like this.
+For instance, imagine we wanted to atomically increment a counter (assuming we don't have the INCR command).
+A simple implementation might look like this:

 ```swift
 // get value, otherwise default to 0